silverstripe/sspak/README.md

 ## How it works

-sspak relies on the SilverStripe executable code to determine database credentials.
+sspak relies on the Silverstripe executable code to determine database credentials.
 It does this by using a small script, sspak-sniffer.php, which it uploads to the /tmp folder of any remote servers.

 This script returns database credentials and the location of the assets path.
 Once it has that, it will remotely execute mysql, mysqldump and tar commands to archive or restore the content.